 SATA Bridge: SATA bridge connects Advanced Technology Attachment devices to SATA motherboards or PCI cards.

 SATA Power: SATA power cables serves as adaptors and extensions.
 They are also splitters for both data and power cables.

-SATA-SATA: They are end – end SATA cables connecting devices to motherboards.
+SATA-SATA: They are end–end SATA cables connecting devices to motherboards.
 They come in varying lengths.

 5. More about SATA Cable & Connectors

-Other than transferring data and power, SATA cables and connectors could converter from the old IDE device to SATA devices.
+Besides transferring data and power, SATA cables and connectors could converter from the old IDE device to SATA devices.
 They could also connect storage devices externally and make SATA cables compactable with the USB port.

-External SATA Cable (ESATA Cable): use to connect external hard drives to a computer.
+External SATA Cable (ESATA Cable): used to connect external hard drives to a computer.
 However, they only transfer signals and not power.
 Hence the need to join the device to a separate power source.